pouriavj/family-travel-tracker/README.md

 ---
 ## ⚠️ Error Handling

-The **Travel Tracker** app includes smart error handling to ensure a smooth user experience:

-- 🏷️ **Invalid or Blank Input:**
-  If a user submits an empty field or a country name that doesn’t exist in the database, an error message appears saying:
-  **“Country does not exist, try again.”**

-- 🔁 **Duplicate Country Entry:**
-  If a user tries to add a country that’s already been added to his profile before, an error message appears saying:
-  **“Country has already been added, try again.”**
+The multi-user Travel Tracker app handles errors and edge cases automatically:

 - 🔡 **Case and Name Flexibility:**
-  The app handles capitalization and partial name inputs intelligently — for example:
-  - Typing “iran” instead of “Islamic Republic of Iran”
-  - Typing “america” instead of “United States of America”
-  All of these still work correctly because the app uses the **`LIKE`** SQL operator and **`toLowerCase()`** logic to match names flexibly.
+  Users can enter full or partial country names in any capitalization (e.g., "iran", "america", or "kongo"), and the app will correctly match using the SQL `LIKE` operator and lowercase comparison.

+- 🏷️ **Invalid or Unknown Country:**
+  Attempting to add a country that does not exist in the database is caught by the application.
+(Currently logged in server console; can be extended for user-facing messages.)

+- 🔁 **Duplicate Country Per User:**
+  The database schema enforces uniqueness per user (`PRIMARY KEY (country_code, user_id)`), so the same user cannot add the same country twice, while other users can still add it.

+- 👥 **User Context Awareness:**
+  Each user's visited countries are tracked independently.
+Switching users updates the map and counts accordingly.

 ---
 ## 👥 Managing Users